The Physics of Fast Radio Bursts: FRB phenomenology

 \subsection{Temporal properties}

 The typical observed duration (also known as width $W$) of an FRB is milliseconds.
 This duration is believed to be the convolution of the intrinsic pulse duration at the source ($W_i$), plasma scattering broadening ($\tau_{\rm sc}$) during the propagation of the pulse, as well as instrumental broadening by the radio telescope ($t_{\rm tel}$).
-Assume uncorrelated Gaussian profiles of these components.
-The observed width may be written as \citep[e.g.][]{lorimer12,cordes03}
+Assuming uncorrelated Gaussian profiles of these components, one may write the observed width as \citep[e.g.][]{lorimer12,cordes03}

 where $W_i$ is the intrinsic duration of the FRB pulse in the source frame (the observed duration is longer by a factor of $(1+z)$ due to the cosmological time-dilation effect);

 is the scattering time, which includes the contributions from the Milky Way, intergalactic medium (IGM), and the FRB host galaxy (see \S\ref{sec:scattering} for a detailed discussion on scattering); and